francescomazzini/Jubble/README.md

 ## Our Experience
 ### Internal Organization
-We didn't decide at the beginning any special organization between us.
-We only wanted to try things, discover new techniques and create what we thought it could have been useful for the project.
+By being a very small team, we felt not necessary at the beginning to lay down any special organization between us.
+We only wanted to try libraries, discover new techniques and do the best we thought it could have been useful for the project.

-In a more advanced part of the development, we divided a bit the jobs, but just to avoid many conflicts.
-For example Francesco spent a bit more time in the interfaces (when the main core was ready) while Alberto continued developing in the core adding loading and saving the game.
-Each time we thought it was needed to focus on different things, we divided jobs to do, otherwise we only advised each other on what we were working, based on we wanted to do for curiosity or because of specific ideas.
+In a more advanced part of the development, we found a better division of the workload necessary to avoid conflicts.
+For example Francesco dedicated more time in the interfaces (when the main core was ready) while Alberto continued developing in the core adding loading and saving the game.
+Always with a flexible approach, each time we thought it was needed to prioritize different features, we divided jobs to do so, otherwise we only notified each other on which part we were working, based on we wanted to do for curiosity or because of specific ideas.

 ### Branch Strategy
 Since the beginning, we approached the development on different branches, using a flexible policy but keeping the principle of having the working code on two branches.